-US legacy media – CNN, Washington Post, New York Times, Fox News and western news agencies- in association with drivers of US power and privilege, the military, business, think-tanks and security agencies exert dangerous and destructive influence that has contributed to the killing of millions of people.
+US legacy media – CNN, Washington Post, New York Times, Fox News and Western news agencies- in association with drivers of US power and privilege, the military, business, think-tanks and security agencies exert dangerous and destructive influence that has contributed to the killing of millions of people.
 Add to that the way legacy media has helped excuse the way in which the US has attempted and often successfully, to overthrow numerous governments around the world.
-The ‘indispensable state’ regards it as quite natural that US hegemony should be enforced everywhere.
+The ‘indispensable state’ regards it as quite natural that US hegemony should be enforced everywhere, with WMM support.

-Australian media tugs the forelock to the Imperium.
 A person from Mars who reads and listens to Australian media would conclude that we are an island parked off New York or London.
 The ABC is no exception.
 It has a Planet America program as if we are a state of the US!

-Much worse the ‘world view’ we get in Australia is a view of the world as seen from London, New York and Washington
+The ‘world view’ we get in Australia from these ‘journalists’ is a derivative view of the world as seen from London, New York and Washington.

 Our ‘colonial’ media structure was laid down long ago.
 It remains today.

 We talk glibly about our future in Asia, but we are stuck in a US and UK media cul de sac.

 With the active encouragement of our media, we have been drawn into countless US military invasions.
 Then we had the war on terror.
 Now we have the vilification of China, perhaps even a war.
 The US never runs out of opportunities for war.

 It is not that Chinese behaviour and its human rights record has worsened or is beyond criticism.
 What has changed and what is feared is the growing power and influence of China.
 It is successful.
 That is seen as a threat to US hegemony.
 That fear of China is reflected in our legacy media in the US and the UK spewing out an endless daily campaign of anti-China stories.
 And our media follow.